Twist-Shan/Twist-Shan.github.io/_pages/about.md

 ## Research Highlights

-### Task Vector Geometry and Context Compression
+### LLMs Interpretability and Hidden States Representation
 **Advisor:** Prof. Yiqiao Zhong (UW–Madison) | *Apr.
 2026 – Present* | *Hybrid*

-This project studies how Chain-of-Thought Reasoning helps large language models compress task-relevant information into hidden states, especially counting tasks.
+The current project studies how Chain-of-Thought reasoning helps large language models compress task-relevant information into hidden states, especially counting tasks.

 See the ongoing research on [GitHub](https://github.com/Twist-Shan/Synthetic_CoT_NiaH_Count).

 Also, we are curious about some hidden states geometry properties, here are some toy experiments: [GitHub](https://github.com/Twist-Shan/Hidden_State_Evaluation).

-### Active Pareto Set Identification from Binary Pairwise Feedback
+### Pareto Set Identification from Binary Pairwise Feedback
 **Advisor:** Prof. Zhimei Ren (UPenn) | *May.
 2026 – Present* | *Remote*

-This project focuses around bandits algorithms using Bradley-Terry model for identifying Pareto-optimal LLMs from noisy binary pairwise comparisons, applicating to Chatbot Arena.
+This project focuses on bandits algorithms using Bradley-Terry model for identifying Pareto-optimal LLMs from noisy binary pairwise comparisons, with applications to Chatbot Arena.

-### Algorithm Implementation for Partially Observed Dynamic Tensor Regression
-**Advisor:** Prof. Yi Chen (HKUST) & Prof. Biao Cai (CityU) | *Jul.
-2025 – Feb.
-2026*

-This project focused on developing efficient optimization frameworks for ultra-high-dimensional dynamic tensor regression tasks.

-* **POSTER Framework:** Investigated and implemented the POSTER framework to handle complex random and block missing data patterns in dynamic tensor structures.
-* **Theoretical Analysis:** Initiated convergence analysis of the non-convex alternating minimization framework.
-I am currently utilizing tools from **High-Dimensional Probability** to establish statistical guarantees and error bounds under structural sparsity constraints.
-* **Simulations:** Designed robust simulation pipelines in R to evaluate tensor structure recovery and validate theoretical rates of convergence.
+See the ongoing research on [GitHub](https://github.com/Twist-Shan/Binary_Pairwise_Pareto_Syn)

 ## Selected Coursework & Notes